You can create a bird sanctuary for insectivore birds that eat mosquitoes for natural pest control in the garden.

 - Titmice: aphids, leafhoppers, caterpillars, beetles

-- Warblers: caterpillars, aphids, whitefly
+- Warblers: caterpillars, aphids, whitefly, mosquitoes

-- Woodpeckers: larvae, beetles, weevils, borers
+- Woodpeckers – downy woodpeckers: larvae, beetles, weevils, borers, mosquitoes

 When I see this list, it makes me sick to think of how we’ve used toxic pesticides in the past for the convenience of taking care of pest problems.
-Like so many people, we were thinking: “problem”… “solution”.
-And… the quicker the better.
+Like so many people, we were thinking: “problem”… “solution”, and… the quicker the better.

-Instead, invite in the planet’s best natural pest control: birds!
+Invite in the planet’s best natural pest control: birds!

 Okay!
 So that’s a summary of best backyard birds for garden pest control.
 But if you want more, read on for a breakdown on how to attract these fine feathered garden friendlies.
-You’ll find these ordered alphabetically with photos as you scroll down.

 Invite the Birds to Move into Your Yard

-More specifically, here are some tips by breed of bird, to help you lay out the welcome mat for these insectivores to make their home near your garden.
+However, there are many things you can do to help attract the best birds for your yard.
+What follows are some tips by breed of bird, to help you lay out the welcome mat for these insectivores to make their home near your garden.